Borrowed Bites

 • Heat the oil in a large skillet over medium heat until it shimmers.
 Add everything and toss with tongs to make sure the potatoes are evenly coated in oil and seasonings.

-1.5 lb russet or yukon gold potatoes, ½ medium sweet or yellow onion, 2 tablespoon olive oil, 1 teaspoon kosher salt, ¾ teaspoon garlic powder, ¾ teaspoon onion powder, ¾ teaspoon dried thyme, ½ teaspoon ground black pepper, ½ teaspoon sweet paprika
+1.5 lb yukon gold potatoes, ½ medium sweet or yellow onion, 2 tablespoon olive oil, 1 teaspoon kosher salt, ¾ teaspoon garlic powder, ¾ teaspoon onion powder, ¾ teaspoon dried thyme, ½ teaspoon ground black pepper, ½ teaspoon sweet paprika

 • Cover with a lid, and cook for about 10 minutes.
 Check to see if the potatoes are soft; if not, cover again and cook for another 5 minutes or until tender.